metaplex-foundation/digital-asset-validator-plugin/README.md

 ### Building Locally

-**NOTE -> M1 macs may have issues.
-Linux is best.**
+#### Linux

 `cargo build` for debug or
 `cargo build --release` for a release build.

 You will now have a libplerkle.so file in the target folder.

-This is the binary that you will pass into the validator using the following option.
+#### Mac

+Building is similar to Linux, except for the extension of the library produced.
+Instead of a `.so` file, look for `libplerkle.dylib`.
+The loader does not really care what extension to link, as long as it's a proper dynamically linked object, such as a `dylib`.

+### Configuration

 ```bash
 --geyser-plugin-config plugin-config.json